 The main courtyard of the Louvre Palace, the Cour Napoléon is one of my locations I just have to return to each year.
 It is a mecca for photographers.
 The light always seems to change as with the activity.
 Everyone from Parisians, tourist, wedding group and models all seem to be in this location.
 This year, all the fountains around the Pyramid entrance (architect I.M.
 Pei) were flowing, and I have not had that for the last number of years.

-Could you ever have too many walks along the Siene?
+Could you ever have too many walks along the Seine?
 I don't think so.
 The river is 777 kilometers in length starting at Source-Seine, located about 30 km north of Dijon.

 Of course much of the pleasure of being in Paris is walk endlessly and just take in all the architecture.
 Endless scenes.

-We sent to see Atelier des Lumieres which was an impressive project art exhibition of Klimt, Hundertwasser and poetic art.
+We went to see Atelier des Lumieres which was an impressive project art exhibition of Klimt, Hundertwasser and poetic art.

 Galerie Véro-Dodat is one of the covered passages of Paris - I always enjoy walking through theses.
 The covered passages date back to the early 1800s and at the time, they provide warm dry places for the wealthy to shop.
 At this time were no paved streets or sewers.
 These were havens.